Axway/mft-convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

 ---

-    title: About Transfer CFT
+    title: "About Transfer CFT"
-    linkTitle: About Transfer CFT
+    linkTitle: "About Transfer CFT"
     weight: 90

----
-{{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesPlatformorSuiteShortName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
+---{{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesPlatformorSuiteShortName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
 Transfer CFT, part of the {{< TransferCFT/axwayvariablesPlatformorSuiteLongName  >}} Managed File Transfer product offerings, delivers non-intrusive, high-volume file-transfer services as a standalone system or implemented as part of an MFT solution.

 To create successful data flows within an enterprise, organizations require a guaranteed level of security, tracking, and data flow management. {{< TransferCFT/axwayvariablesComponentShortName  >}}'s additional value comes from providing the following services that allow for monitored, secure business interactions: